 You may have noticed some interesting looking house decorations here and there.
 These usually consist of the backside of a cuddly stork attached to people’s doors or windows.

-No, these are not some avant-garde Christmas/Easter/Halloween decorations, these are just decorations to let your neighbours know that a stork has arrived at your house (carrying a baby of course, how convenient.)
+No, these are not some avant-garde Christmas/Easter/Halloween decorations, these are just decorations to let your neighbours know that a stork has arrived at your home (carrying a baby of course — how convenient).

 Have you given birth in the Netherlands?
 How was your experience?
-Let us know in the comments below!
+Tell us in the comments below!